liebeskind/gRPC-LND-Lightning-NodeJS/README.md

 # gRPC-LND-Lightning-NodeJS
 Fully functioning javascript grpc server based on NodeJS.
-Based on https://dev.lightning.community/guides/javascript-grpc/ and Stage 1 of https://dev.lightning.community/tutorial/01-lncli/index.html
+Based on [this javascript grpc guide](https://dev.lightning.community/guides/javascript-grpc/) and Stage 1 of [the lightning dev tutorial]( https://dev.lightning.community/tutorial/01-lncli/index.html).

+This assumes you have completed Stage 1 of the dev tutorial.
+If you have not, do that first.

 ## To Run
 ### Set up Environment